microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaFeatureRolloutPolicy.md

 ```

 ## Description
-an admin will use this cmdlet to remove the cloud authentication roll-out policy and have all users where policy applied to be free of the policy.
+An admin will use this cmdlet to remove the cloud authentication roll-out policy and have all users where policy applied to be free of the policy.
 Users in groups that were assigned to the policy will fall back to the global authentication method (most common case will be federation).

 ## Examples